Sevendust – Seasons 21st Anniversary Tour (w/ 10 Years, Return to Dust, Horizon Theory) – 9/15/24 at Empire Live, Albany, NY

 The band performed songs from their upcoming album, Radio Silence, including their latest track “Can’t Save Me.”
 Harrington was ultra-solid, Luen Murr jumped around the stage while keeping the bass lines steady, guitarist Chris Black ripped through the tunes with poise and Jeff Hafer totally destroyed the drums.
 This was the first time I’ve seen Horizon Theory, and I’m willing to bet there’s a lot more to come from this group.

 Next up was supporting act Return to Dust, whom I was personally excited to see live.
-Grunge Rock is not dead, folks; it’s alive and well with this L.A.-based quartet, who conjure a heavy Seattle sound that bears a modern hard rock twist and translates incredibly well live.
+Grunge rock is not dead, folks; it’s alive and well with this L.A.-based quartet, who conjure a heavy Seattle sound that bears a modern hard rock twist and translates incredibly well live.

 Matty Joseph (rhythm guitar) and Graham Stanush (bass) put in an astounding vocal collaboration, trading lead vocals and harmonizing masterfully.
 Within the first two songs of their set, “About the World,” and “Black Road,” the opening track to their self-titled album, you can easily hear the Alice in Chains inspiration.
 Drummer London Hudson’s playing was just thunderous, while 18-year-old lead guitarist Sebastian Gonzalez shredded every solo, which was simply awe-inspiring to see and hear.
 Return to Dust ripped through the remainder of their set, showcasing what an amazing up-and-coming talent they are.